saniyadm1/Twitter-sentiment-analysis/README.md

 - Hardware requirement: Any operating system that supports Python.
 Less than 2 GB RAM.
 - Training the model takes a few hours on a machine with 8 processors.
 - Software requirement: Python
-All the generated models can be saved using Python pickle library and can be easily loaded on machines with small RAM.